 So, now you know all the benefits of storing a mattress in the right way.

-It is time to choose the place for it, because even a Queen-sized mattress is pretty bulky, not to mention bigger sizes.
+It is time to choose the place for it, because even a twin mattress designed for lightweight people check more info here) is pretty bulky, not to mention bigger sizes.

 Below, you will find a couple of ideas on where to put your mattress, as well as a list of less appropriate places for storage.